 The Agency's Commission is comprised of SMUD's Board of Directors.
-The Agency is a separate legal entity; however, it is also included in the financial statements of SMUD as a component unit of SMUD's financial reporting entity because of the extent of its operational and financial relationships with SMUD.
+The Agency is a separate legal entity; however, it is included in the financial statements of SMUD as a component unit because of the extent of its operational and financial relationships with SMUD.